irods/irods_client_rest_cpp/README.md

 ### /query
 This endpoint provides access to the iRODS General Query language, which is a generic query service for the iRODS catalog.

-**Method** : GET
+**Method**: GET

 **Parameters**
-- query_string : A url encoded general query
+- query_string: A url encoded general query
-- query_limit : Number of desired rows
+- query_limit: Number of desired rows
-- row_offset : Number of rows to skip for paging
+- row_offset: Number of rows to skip for paging
-- query_type : Either 'general' or 'specific'
+- query_type: Either 'general' or 'specific'

 **Example CURL Command:**
 ```